Platform Caveats

 Running Cumulus Linux in Containerlab

 • containerlab could run Cumulus Linux as a container or as a micro-VM with firecracker.
 The default used by netlab is to run Cumulus Linux as a container.
-To change that, add clab.runtime parameter to node data.
+Add the clab.runtime parameter to node data to change that.

-• Cumulus Linux ran as a container might report errors related to DHCP client during initial configuration, in which case you might have to disable apparmor for DHCP client to get it to run.
-The hammer-of-Thor command to fix this problem is sudo systemctl disable apparmor followed by a reboot, your sysadmin friends probably have a better suggestion.
+• Cumulus Linux running as a container might report errors related to the DHCP client during initial configuration.
+In this case, you might have to disable apparmor for the DHCP client.
+The hammer-of-Thor command to fix this problem is sudo systemctl disable apparmor followed by a reboot; your sysadmin friends probably have a better suggestion.

 • netlab uses Cumulus VX containers created by Michael Kashin and downloaded from his Docker Hub account.
-Once Nvidia releases an official container image, change the container name with defaults.devices.cumulus.clab.image[4] parameter (or by editing the topology-defaults.yml file included with netlab).
+If Nvidia decides to release an official container image, change the container name with defaults.devices.cumulus.clab.image[4] parameter (or by editing the topology-defaults.yml file included with netlab).

 Cumulus 5.0 with NVUE